-Yes, the Academy will continue to provide and update information for members, allied health-care professionals, and consumers.
-See the Academy website for current information regarding OTC hearing aids.
+Yes, the Academy will continue to provide and update information for members, allied health-care professionals, and for consumers.
+See the Academy website for current information relative to OTC HAs.

 The Academy’s e-learning platform, www.eaudiology.org, currently has five OTC hearing aid web seminars available on demand and will be adding another session delivered at the AAA 2022+HearTECH Expo.
 Look forward to additional webinars and educational offerings focused on OTC hearing aids once the final FDA rule is released.

+Clinicians can consider the following when communicating the need to see an audiologist as part of a productive rehabilitative plan for hearing loss.
 A hearing evaluation can help a consumer be confident that they are a candidate.
 You may want to promote your diagnostic services to assure individuals that they can receive an assessment and advice without purchasing a solution directly from your practice.
-Or you may want to let the public know that you will provide a plan of treatment that will include OTC hearing aids if they are appropriate for the individual.
+Or you may want to let the public know that you will provide a plan of treatment that will include OTC Has if they are appropriate for the individual.
 Alternatively, you may focus your efforts on individuals who are looking for customized solutions.

-People typically have different amounts of hearing loss at different pitches, which complicates this even more.
-Some people may hear low-pitched sounds fine, but cannot hear or understand high-pitched sounds.
+- People typically have different amounts of hearing loss at different pitches which complicates this even more. ome people may hear low-pitch sounds fine, but cannot hear or understand high-pitched sounds.
 When an audiologist fits a hearing aid, they put a microphone in your ear canal to measure the output of the hearing aid at different presentation levels across different pitches to tune the hearing aid specifically to your individual ear canal and hearing loss.
 This ensures that sounds are at the correct level to be heard but not so loud that they can injure your hearing.

-If you pursue an OTC hearing aid and do not feel that you are receiving the benefit you expected, you may want to schedule with an audiologist who can make these measurements in the ear canal and provide you with advice about how you might want to re-set the device if it has controls on it for fine-tuning.
+- If you pursue an OTC HA and do not feel that you are receiving the benefit you expected, you may want to schedule with an audiologist who can make these measurements in the ear canal and provide you with advice about how you might want to re-set the device if it has controls for fine-tuning.
 You would expect to pay an office visit fee for these services.

-Whereas hearing aids are intended to treat impaired hearing, personal sound amplification products (PSAPs) are meant for individuals with normal hearing who want to amplify sounds in certain situations, for example, bird watching.
-PSAPs are regulated as consumer electronics as opposed to medical devices, thus quality can vary widely.
-The FDA does not regulate PSAPs for safety and effectiveness as it does hearing aids.
-Individuals should be careful not to keep the device on if the sound is very loud—they could damage their hearing over time.
+While hearing aids are intended to treat impaired hearing, PSAPs are meant for individuals with normal hearing who want to amplify sounds in certain situations, for example, bird watching.
+PSAPs are regulated as consumer electronics as opposed to medical devices so quality can vary widely.
+The FDA does not regulate PSAPs for safety and effectiveness like it does hearing aids.
+Patients should be careful not to keep the device on if the sound is very loud, since hearing could be damaged over time.
 PSAPs are usually low cost (less than $100.00) and simple to operate.

-Hearables are worn in or on the ears (for example, headset, earbuds) and wirelessly receive a sound signal from another device (for example, phone, television).
+Hearables are worn in or on the user’s ears (e.g., headset, earbuds) and wirelessly receive a sound signal from another device (e.g., phone or TV).
 The headset may have a volume control or an app associated with it so the user can turn the volume up or down to meet their listening needs.
-Hearables provide situation-specific listening solutions (for example, phone, television) rather than a hearing solution for a listener’s entire day of communication.
+Hearables provide situation-specific listening solutions (e.g., phone, television) rather than a hearing solution for a listener’s entire day of communication.
 Some hearables allow the user to adjust the pitch or loudness of the sound.
-These devices also may provide biometric tracking (how many steps walked, heart rate, etc.).
+These devices also may provide biometric tracking (how many steps walked, heartrate, etc.).
 This type of wireless connectivity can be included in professionally fit hearing aids as well, but the hearing aids are also providing custom amplification to the signals being heard and are used throughout the day.

 Hearables are not regulated by the FDA for safety and effectiveness.
-Individuals will want to be thoughtful about how loud they listen to sound.
-If users are concerned about the level of sound they are using, an audiologist can measure the output of a headset and inform if the user is in a safe listening range depending on how much time they spend listening at that level.
+The user will want to be thoughtful about how loud they listen to sound.
+If a user is concerned about the level of sound they are exposed to, an audiologist can measure the output of the headset and let the user know if they are in a safe listening range depending on how much time is spent listening at that level.